Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mini_5+_Hardware_Overview.md

 For more information on pin names, see [Pin Names](https://docs.duet3d.com/User_manual/RepRapFirmware/Migration_RRF2_to_RRF3#pin-names){target=_blank}.

 RepRapFirmware 3 uses pin names for user-accessible pins, rather than pin numbers, to communicate with individual pins on the PCB.
 In RRF 3 no user-accessible pins are defined at startup by default.
-Pins can be defined for use by a number of gcode commands, e.g. M574, M558, M950.
+Pins can be defined for use by a number of Gcode commands, e.g. M574, M558, M950.

 The Duet 3 series uses the pin name format "expansion-board-address.pin-name" to identify pins on expansion board, where *expansion-board-address* is the numeric CAN address of the board.
 A pin name that does not start with a sequence of decimal digits followed by a period, or that starts with "0." refers to a pin on the Duet 3 Mini 5+.